Skip to content

 You should provide:

-• a block plan, at a suitable scale, so as to understand the relationship of the proposal within the context of the boundaries of the site and how the development may impact upon neighbouring properties
+• a block plan, at a suitable scale, in order to understand the relationship of the proposal within the context of the boundaries of the site and how the development may impact upon neighbouring properties

 • any sketch plans suitable to understand the design of the proposal and how it relates to existing buildings on site